php-dev-br/laravel-doc-pt-br/passport.md

     php artisan vendor:publish --tag=passport-views

 Sometimes you may wish to skip the authorization prompt, such as when authorizing a first-party client.
-You may accomplish this by [extending the `Client` model](#overriding-default-models) and defining a `skipsAuthorization` method.
+You may accomplish this by defining a `skipsAuthorization` method on the client model.
 If `skipsAuthorization` returns `true` the client will be approved and the user will be redirected back to the `redirect_uri` immediately:

     <?php